 Powers of Attorney Amendment Regulations 2017

-The Amendment Regulations will streamline the forms and make the following specific amendments to the:
+The Amendment Regulations streamlines the forms and makes the following specific amendments to the:

 - EPOA appointment to provide that:

 - a principal can authorise an attorney to either ‘do anything’ or to exercise powers only for personal, financial and/or specified matters

 - a principal can appoint more than one alternative attorney for each attorney appointed or an alternative attorney for more than one attorney appointed and specify how they must act

 - a principal can specify those EPOAs and EPOGs or parts thereof, that are not being revoked by the making of a new EPOA

 - a principal can appoint more than one alternative supportive attorney for each supportive attorney appointed or an alternative supportive attorney for more than one supportive attorney appointed